 The Sidanius Lab is always on the lookout for strongly motivated Research Assistants to support its varied research program.
 Research Assistants (RAs) are welcome either on a volunteer basis, or for course credit (by enrolling in PSY 2570r or 910r).
 RAs are required to commit to a minimum number of hours per week depending on their enrollment and the lab’s needs.
 They are also invited to attend and participate in weekly lab meetings in which we discuss the lab’s research.
 Lab meetings are required for RAs enrolled in 2570r, but are optional for volunteers or those enrolled in 910r.
 If interested, Research Assistants may be invited to present and receive feedback on their own research ideas.

 Below is a description of ongoing research being conducted in the lab.
-To apply for a Research Assistant position, contact Rachel Arnett (email@example.com) with your CV, as well as details on which projects interest you most, and why.
+To apply for a Research Assistant position, contact Sa-kiera Hudson (email@example.com) with your CV and the brief RA application here.

 Primary Investigator: Sarah Cotterill

 Topics: Status, Hierarchies, Perception

 Research Overview: Why do people support belief systems that do not always serve their interests?
 For example, why do the wealthy vote liberal?
 Why do the poor vote Republican?
 Sarah will undertake a lab study this fall that aims to address these questions.

 Research Assistant Opportunities: Research assistants are needed to act as lab experimenters, as well as for data processing.
 Research assistants will also have the opportunity to learn about and participate in preliminary data analysis.

 Expected Hours: 10-20 hours per week depending on total number of RAs.